swainechen/chenlab-training/websites/gis-aws/content/10-RecreateInstanceAMI/06-LaunchEC2Instance.md

 ![EC2AddTags](/images/hpc-aws-parallelcluster-workshop/EC2AddTags.png)

 9. On **Step 6** page, you will be prompted to create a new security group, which will be your firewall rules.
-Provide a name your new security group.
+Provide a name to your new security group.

 **NOTE** for the purpose of this lab use your "[Your Name]-sec-group" for uniqueness and easy searchability.

 ![EC2ConfigSecGroups](/images/hpc-aws-parallelcluster-workshop/EC2ConfigSecGroups.png)

 10. Confirm an existing SSH rule exists which allows TCP port 22.
-To accept connections from Anywhere select the drop-down box under the **Source** column and select **Anywhere** which will corrospond to **0.0.0.0/0, ::/0**.
+To accept connections from Anywhere select the drop-down box under the **Source** column and select **Anywhere** which will correspond to **0.0.0.0/0, ::/0**.

 ![EC2ConfigSecGroups](/images/hpc-aws-parallelcluster-workshop/EC2ConfigureSecGroupInbound.png)